k2view-academy/K2View-Academy/articles/18_fabric_cdc/05_cdc_consumers_implementation.md

    <studio>

-5. Close and reopen your project to reload the changes in the .k2proj file.
+5. Close and reopen your project to reload the changes done in the .k2proj file.

 6. Open the required LU table as a new tab added for the data change.
 A new tab is added for the CDC consumer defined in the .k2proj file: